 - The way you imagine things could be drastically different compared to most.
-Take the 10 second test to find out how!
+There’s a simple test to find out how

 - IPO pricing is difficult and success is hard to measure

 - The direct relationship newsletters provide is game-changing, and I think the industry has huge room for growth

 This is a lightly edited version of my monthly newsletter.
 Sign up below

 How well can you visualise something?

 I just learnt that people visualise differently.
 Take this 10 second test:

 I’m at a 3 to 4, whereas my cousin swears she’s at a 6 .
 This goes a long way towards explaining my confusion whenever people were telling me to visualise things… I never could get the detail and clarity that everyone else seemed to be experiencing.